 4. Submit All Paperwork

 The forms must be filled out entirely and emailed, mailed, or faxed with supporting documentation to:

 4740 Kingsway Drive

 Ph: (317) 828-0211

 Fax: (888) 887-0932

 Applications will not be considered complete until all documentation has been received by HAAPI and a Participating Audiologist has been chosen.
 If assistance is needed obtaining any documents, please ask a Participating Audiologist or contact HAAPI at 317-828-0211.
-Once eligibility has been determined, HAAPI will notify the family and the Participating Audiologist of the status of the application.
-The approval process may take 1-2 weeks.
-If insurance is involved, the process could take longer.
+Once eligibility has been determined, HAAPI will notify the family of the status of the application.
+Once payment has been received, HAAPI will notify the Participating Audiologist with ordering details.
+The approval process may take up to 4 weeks once complete.

 Click here to read our Frequently Asked Questions (FAQ).
 Please contact HAAPI administrative staff if you have further questions regarding patient qualifications or benefits.
-We encourage the referral of all patients between the ages of 5 and 21 who are unable to obtain hearing aids due to insufficient insurance coverage.
+We encourage the referral of all patients between the ages of 3 and 21 who are unable to obtain hearing aids.
 You may call 317-828-0211 or email Info@HAAPindiana.org.